Ruby Party: History

-In 2022, Ruby Party released Buddy Mission Bond, published by Nintendo.
-They were approached by Nintendo during the development of the Nintendo Switch, who where looking to diversify the line-up of games for their upcoming video game console.
+In 2021, Ruby Party released Buddy Mission Bond, published by Nintendo.
+They were approached by Nintendo during the development of the Nintendo Switch, who were looking to diversify the line-up of games for their upcoming video game console.
 The project was greenlit by Nintendo in 2016.
 At the time, Buddy Mission Bond was intended to be a traditional Ruby Party otome game, however during the game's development, the scale of the project continuously grew, until it went beyond its initial goal.
 Unlike Ruby Party's usual output, Buddy Mission Bond aimed for a wider appeal.
 Mei Erikawa said that it was a collaborative effort with Nintendo, as it wasn't an otome game, citing their inspiration to be shounen manga, and that the development was challenge for the team, which had never worked in that genre before.

 Name

 "Ruby Party" was named after the fact that the jewel ruby is considered to be the queen of jewelry, and it symbolizes passion and genuine love.